Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Introduction

-\begin{remark} In fact, for any (not necessarily small) $\gamma > 0$, if one can show that the weight exponent for the Liouville FPP is strictly less than 1, then combined with Theorem 1.2 it yields that the geodesic has dimension strictly larger than 1. \end{remark}
+\begin{remark} In fact, for every (not necessarily small) $\gamma > 0$, if one can show that the distance exponent for the Liouville FPP is strictly less than 1, then combined with Theorem 1.2 this will yield that geodesics have length exponent strictly larger than 1. \end{remark}

-\begin{remark} If one considers the DGFF in $V_N$, Theorem~\ref{Thm.dimension} and Theorem~\ref{mainthm} also hold, with an additional assumption that $x$, $y$ are away from boundary, i.e. $|x -z|$, $|y- z| \ge a N$ for all $z \in \partial V_N$, where $0 < a < 1$.
-The proof is essentially same.
-We chose to consider the DGFF in $V_{5N}$ to avoid unnecessary cumbersome notation. \end{remark} \begin{remark} The proof of Theorem~\ref{mainthm} works for some other log-correlated Gaussian fields such as branching random walk (see \cite{DG15}).
-In particular, our method should be adaptable for proving an analogue of Theorem~\ref{mainthm} for a discrete approximation of the \emph{continuous} Gaussian free field.
-A natural question there (similar to questions asked in \cite{Benjamini10}), is to show that the (conjectural) limit of the geodesics (as the discrete approximation gets finer and finer) is of dimension strictly larger than 1.
-We chose not to investigate that in this paper for the reason that the convergence of the geodesics is a major open problem and it is far from being clear at this point.
-As such, we decide that it makes more sense to leave this problem for future consideration. \end{remark}
+\begin{remark} If one considers the DGFF in $V_N$, Theorem~\ref{Thm.dimension} and Theorem~\ref{mainthm} also hold, with an additional assumption that $x$, $y$ are away from boundary, i.e. $\| x -z \|$, $\| y- z \| \ge a N$ for all $z \in \partial V_N$, where $a \in (0, 1)$ and is fixed.
+The proof is essentially the same.
+We choose to consider the DGFF in $V_{3N}$ to avoid unnecessary cumbersome notation. \end{remark} \begin{remark} The proof of Theorem~\ref{mainthm} should work for other log-correlated Gaussian fields with $\star$-scale invariant kernels as in \cite{DRSV14}.
+In particular, our method should be adaptable for proving an analogue of Theorem~\ref{mainthm} for every reasonable discrete approximation of the \emph{continuous} Gaussian free field.
+There are two related open problems which are not considered in the present paper: (i) as the discrete approximation gets finer, whether geodesics converge to those of the continuous GFF; (ii) whether geodesics of the continuous GFF have dimension strictly larger than 1. \end{remark}